Skip to main content

 Aligner Wear and Tear to Expect

-Some common examples of normal aligner wear and tear include:
+• Common examples of normal wear and tear include:

 • Softening and loss of elasticity of aligners